 Marie H. Alcock, PhD, President, Learning Systems Associates; International Education Consultant; Founder, Tomorrow's Education Network, a non-profit dedicated to promoting student literacy; Co-Author, Quest for Learning: How to Maximize Student Engagement (2017), Bold Moves for Schools, How We Create Remarkable Learning Environments (2017), The Power of the Social Brain: Teaching, Learning and Using Interdependent Thinking (2013), and Mastering Digital Literacy (2013)

+This workshop unpacks the role of clarity in learning, collective efficacy, and collaboration in school social minds.
+As learners engage in 21st Century learning, we have to ensure that, as teachers, we engage in what works best to maximize our impact on that learning.
 Three of the biggest predictors of learning are: clarity in learning, collective efficacy, and collaboration.
-In this workshop, you will take an in-depth look at how to make learning visible to each and every student in the classroom through clarity in learning, collective efficacy, and collaboration in social minds.
-It will build on the relationship between clarity, collective efficacy, collaboration, and student learning in the classroom.
+In this workshop, participants will take an in-depth look at how to make learning visible to each and every student in the classroom through these three predictors.
+This action-packed, edge of your seat workshop builds understanding of the relationship between clarity, collective efficacy, collaboration, and student learning in the classroom.
+By practicing what we preach, audience members will take part in an "out of your seat and on your feet" experience that models the brain rules for deep thinking and understanding essential for maximum impact: simple to complex, concrete to abstract, and students only remember what they think about.
 Dr. Almarode will address classroom and student engagement in a cognitively rich environment making sure that students remain engaged in relevant content, regardless of the medium.
-Topics will include goals, learning intentions, success criteria, opportunities to respond, and effective feedback.
+Topics include goals, learning intentions, success criteria, opportunities to respond, and effective feedback.

 John T. Almarode, PhD, Co-Director, Center for STEM Education and Outreach; Associate Professor in the Department of Early, Elementary, and Reading Education, James Madison University; Author, Captivate, Activate, and Invigorate the Student Brain in Science and Math, Grades 6–12 (2013); Co-Author, Clarity for Learning: Five Essential Practices That Empower Students and Teachers (2018), Teaching Mathematics in the Visible Learning Classroom, Grades 6-8 (2018), Visible Learning for Science, Grades K-12: What Works Best to Optimize Student Learning (2018)